toothbrush/ios-buildtools/README.md

 Debug build), and then, if the build was successful, runs your new target in the iOS simulator.
 I find this very useful.

+If you want Vim to be able to use the rakefile using the normal `:make` command, you can add the following line to your `.vimrc`:

+    autocmd FileType objc set makeprg=rake

+##Caveats

+Note that if you want to run the Vim command `:make`, you might need to edit Vim's path setting, for example with `:set path+=/checkout/location`.
+In my case, I also needed to add a file to `/etc/paths.d` with the paths to `xcodebuild-wrapper.sh` and `iphonesim`, before MacVim would manage to make things out the box.

 ##Credits

 I didn't really create anything here, I just put a few building blocks together the way I liked then.
 Credit should go to the following people (see the URLs for where I got all the ingredients for this toolset):